tenpy/hdf5_io/doc/convert.rst

 ======================================================================

-Here, "new TeNPy" referst to https://github.com/tenpy/tenpy, and "old TeNPy" refers to the precurser written in Python 2.
+Here, "new TeNPy" referst to https://github.com/tenpy/tenpy, and "old TeNPy" refers to the precurser by Mike Zaletel, Frank Pollmann and Roger Mong, originally written in Python 2.

 You need to be able to export/import to HDF5 from both the old and the new TeNPy.
 Hence you need to have `h5py` installed for both Python 2 and Python 3 (the ones where you can import TeNPy, respectively).